 Many people use succulent/cactus soil for adenium.
 Hoffman cactus mix is good for cactus & also works great for succulents like adenium.
 In it there's sand, perlite and lime stone–which works really well for drainage.

 Additionally, there's some peat moss in it that adds a bit of acidity in the soil.
-As an acid-loving succulent, adenium love and will grow well in such environment.
+As an acid-loving succulent, adenium grow well in such environment.

 No-soil Bonsai Mix